“Christ loved the church and gave himself for it” (Ephesians 5.25).

 “Ephesians 1:21-23: ‘Far above all principality, and power, and might, and dominion, and every name that is named, not only in this world, but also in that which is to come: And hath put all things under his feet, and gave him to be the head over all things to the church, Which is his body, the fulness of him that filleth all in all.’”

-Thus the Lord concludes Ephesians 1 on a tremendously high note.
-A local visible church (the church at Ephesus to whom the Lord is writing and by extension all local visible churches; see also 1 Corinthians 12:27 “Now ye are the body of Christ, and members in particular” in context.) under Christ is the body of Christ, and Christ is the head of that church.
+Thus, the Lord concludes Ephesians 1 on a tremendously high note.
+The Lord, through Paul, is writing to the church at Ephesus and by extension to all local visible churches; see also 1 Corinthians 12:27 “Now ye are the body of Christ, and members in particular” in context.
+A local church under Christ is the body of Christ, and Christ is the head of (authority over) that church in all matters.
 Hebrews 2:8: ‘Thou hast put all things in subjection under his feet.
 For in that he put all in subjection under him, he left nothing that is not put under him.
 But now we see not yet all things put under him.’

 A church is also a temple, and as such corresponds to the temple of the Old Testament which was, in turn, preceded by the tabernacle of the wilderness.
 The comparison is self-evident.
 The contrasts between the church and the tabernacle and the temple in the Old Testament are sharp and striking.